rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 This is an example of the table for *electromagnetic field* (for $\hbar =0$).
 Gauge fields will be discussed in [[#Doing the proper theory of gauge fields]].

-> [!important]  Lectures on Geometrical Anatomy of Theoretical Physics by Frederic Schuller
-> These lectures start from logic!
->
-> <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=3JE4_9J8N1KMemlr&amp;list=PLPH7f_7ZlzxTi6kS4vCmv4ZKm9u8g5yic" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
->

-^4mh1b2

-Although we must do physics as well, so we make this little table for reference with common terminology:
+Although we must do physics in the more *specific* sense (in contrast to *abstract* sense) as well, so we make this little table for reference with common terminology:

 | contents          | description     | $c^{-1}=0$ Newtonian spacetime                                                                 | $c^{-1}=1, G=0$ Minkowski spacetime (SR)        | $c^{-1}=1, G=1$ Lorentzian manifolds (GR)    |
 | ----------------- | --------------- | ---------------------------------------------------------------------------------------------- | ----------------------------------------------- | -------------------------------------------- |